Relations between the concentration camp and society

 The suffering of the prisoners and the ‘ideal world’ of the perpetrators

-The remains of the Mauthausen concentration camp demonstrate the immediate proximity between the sites of the victims’ suffering and a banal everyday world inhabited the perpetrators: right next to the infirmary camp, where thousands died, is the SS sports ground; barely one hundred metres from the crematorium ovens is the SS swimming pool; not far from the memorial complex are the smart terraced houses built for the families of SS officers.
+The remains of the Mauthausen concentration camp demonstrate the immediate proximity between the sites of the victims’ suffering and a banal everyday world inhabited the perpetrators: right next to the infirmary camp, where thousands died, was the SS sports ground; barely one hundred metres from the crematorium ovens was an SS swimming pool; not far from the memorial complex are the smart semi-detached houses built for the families of SS officers.
 What appears irreconcilable were the two related sides of a world defined by National Socialism.

 The perpetrators, German, Austrian and ‘ethnic German’ members of the SS Death’s Head units, lived alongside the murder in the camp as ‘normal’, ‘civilised’ people.
 Morals deformed by racism, the ‘comradely’ experience of killing, but also career aspirations legitimised their actions in their eyes.
 They did not want to be seen as criminals but as soldiers fighting for the ‘great’ future project of a society ‘cleansed’ of biologically ‘harmful’ and politically ‘dangerous’ elements.
 Those who did not fit into this plan they stamped as ‘sub-humans’ with no right to life in order to take that life from them.
 The leisure facilities and living quarters of the SS are testimony to this delusion of an ‘ideal world’, which was to be built on a foundation of crime.